Substance Abuse Counseling For Addiction Recovery

 How substance use disorder counseling and group therapy can help you recover

-If you’re considering SUD counseling and recovery, you might wonder how it works, what it will be like, or what the benefits of treatment might be.
+If you’re considering taking SUD counseling and recovery with a licensed counselor, you might wonder how it works, what it will be like, or what the benefits of treatment might be.
 Substance use disorder counseling can help you:

 1. Name and navigate the triggers of your addiction

 Learning to name and navigate triggers is often a crucial part of relapse prevention.
-Your triggers might be specific feelings, specific situations (such as situations where you may be in the same room as or get offered a particular substance), or something else.
-Once your name or identify your triggers, you will likely make a plan for how you can navigate them, helping you engage in more rational thinking.
+Your triggers might be specific feelings, specific situations (such as situations where you may be in the same room as a substance or be offered a particular substance), or something else.
+Once you name or identify your triggers, you will likely make a plan for how you can navigate them, helping you engage in more rational thinking.
 This might be turning to a support system, leaving the room or event, finding ways to cope after the fact, or something else.

 2. Work on life goals

-A big part of counseling or treatment for SUDs is thinking about what you want your future to look like.
+A big part of counseling or treatment for SUDs can be thinking about what you want your future to look like.
 This could include learning skills that’ll help you build and maintain healthy friendships, job or work-related skills and goals, and implementing positive daily routines into your life.

 3. Challenge negative thoughts

-It’s very common to experience depression, negative thoughts, and other challenges when new to sobriety.
-Learning to challenge negative thoughts effectively is something that we can all benefit from, and in time, your general thought patterns can become more positive and balanced if this is something you’re working on.
+It’s can be common to experience depression, negative thoughts, and other challenges when new to sobriety.
+Learning to challenge negative thoughts effectively may be something that we can all benefit from, and in time, your general thought patterns can become more positive and balanced if this is something you’re working on.

 4. Improve your overall mental health for recovery

-Because mental illness often coincides with substance abuse, one of the key principles of substance use disorder counseling is addressing mental health holistically.
-In other words, most often, you will address everything – or most things – that is impacting your mental health rather than the SUD diagnosis and the behaviors that might come with it alone.
-Many patients learn coping skills, communication skills, and so on that positively impact their lives and well-being overall.
+Because mental illness often coincides with substance misuse, one of the key principles of substance use disorder counseling may be addressing mental health holistically.
+In other words, most often, you can address everything (or most things) that is impacting your mental health rather than the SUD diagnosis and the behaviors that might come with it alone.
+Many patients learn coping skills, communication skills, and other strategies that positively impact their lives and well-being overall.

 "Sarah has helped me work through some challenges I was experiencing.
 Her nonjudgmental approach to substance use and finding healthier coping skills was a huge asset for my healing.
 Highly recommend."